-6.4 By Court Order once the fixed period of the tenancy has ended
+7.3 By Court Order once the fixed period of the tenancy has ended

 The sheriff grants an order for eviction following a request by us.
-At the end of the period of the tenancy stated at paragraph 1.4, (or at the end of any continuation of the tenancy), we may seek an order for your eviction from the sheriff.
+At the end of the period of the tenancy stated at paragraph 1.4, (or at the end of any extension of the tenancy), we may seek an order for your eviction from the sheriff if we consider that any of the obligations of this tenancy have been broken.
 We may ask for such an order under Section 36 of the Housing (Scotland) Act 2001.

-Before we do so, we will first send you a written notice giving you the earliest date from which we will start court proceedings which will set out the reasons why we want to evict you.
-We will also send you a notice to quit as described in paragraph 6.2 above.
+Before we do so, we will first send you a written notice giving you the earliest date from which we will start court proceedings which will set out the reasons why we want to evict you and the obligations we consider to have been broken.